vtexdocs/help-center-content/docs/tutorials/en/how-does-the-all-orders-v2-dashboard-work.md

 ---
-title: How does the All Orders v2 dashboard work
+title: 'How does the All Orders v2 dashboard work'
 id: 1uYBHlPoQWMI3ZrCNk9HZ8
 status: DRAFT
 createdAt: 2020-04-06T19:53:56.113Z